-Neural networks (also referred to as connectionist systems) are a computational approach, which is based on a large collection of neural units (AKA artificial neurons), loosely modeling the way a biological brain solves problems with large clusters of biological neurons connected by axons.
+Neural networks (also referred to as connectionist systems) are a computational approach (often used in the field of artificial-intelligence), which is based on a large collection of neural units (AKA artificial neurons), loosely modelling the way a biological brain solves problems with large clusters of biological neurons connected by axons.
 Each neural unit is connected with many others, and links can be enforcing or inhibitory in their effect on the activation state of connected neural units.
 Each individual neural unit may have a summation function which combines the values of all its inputs together.
 There may be a threshold function or limiting function on each connection and on the unit itself: such that the signal must surpass the limit before propagating to other neurons.
 These systems are self-learning and trained, rather than explicitly programmed, and excel in areas where the solution or feature detection is difficult to express in a traditional computer program.

 Neural networks typically consist of multiple layers or a cube design, and the signal path traverses from front to back.
 Back propagation is where the forward stimulation is used to reset weights on the "front" neural units and this is sometimes done in combination with training where the correct result is known.
 More modern networks are a bit more free flowing in terms of stimulation and inhibition with connections interacting in a much more chaotic and complex fashion.
 Dynamic neural networks are the most advanced- in that they dynamically can, based on rules, form new connections and even new neural units while disabling others.